* Chinese money market rates weigh

 the first time since April 2012, citing weak economic growth.

-The euro was little changed against the dollar after the
+The euro, meanwhile, was little changed against the dollar

-president of the European Central Bank, Mario Draghi, said he
+after the president of the European Central Bank, Mario Draghi,

-The yen was also in demand, with the dollar down 0.9 percent
+The yen was firmly in demand, with the dollar down 0.8

 The dollar index, which gauges the dollar against a basket

-.
-It fell as low as 79.137, its weakest level since early
+fell as low as 79.137, its lowest level since early February.

 Still, the outlook for the U.S. dollar remained downbeat.